HOW TO HIRE A PEST CONTROL COMPANY

 - Are they licensed?

-- Be direct - ask if they are licenced, and if it is current.
+- Be direct - ask if they are licensed, and if it is current.

 - Also confirm that their technicians carry the appropriate identification, including any licensing or verification documentation when they visit customers.